 - a temporary trade shock involving one of Australia’s major dairy trading partners.

-The above circumstances must also satisfy particular requirements before a processor can prospectively step down a price.
+The above circumstances must also satisfy additional requirements before a processor can prospectively step down a price.
 These requirements are that:

 - the processor has taken or will take all reasonable steps to prevent or limit the impact of the exceptional circumstances on the processor, or there are no reasonable steps that the processor can take